nestjs/docs.nestjs.com/content/guards.md

 #### Binding guards

-The guards can be **controller-scoped**, method-scoped, and global-scoped as well.
-In order to set up the guard, we have to use a `@UseGuards()` decorator.
-This decorator may take an endless number of arguments, meaning, you can pass several guards and separate them by a comma.
+Like pipes and exception filters, guards can be **controller-scoped**, method-scoped, or global-scoped.
+Below, we set up a controller-scoped guard using the `@UseGuards()` decorator.
+This decorator may take a single argument, or a comma-separated list of arguments.
+This lets you easily apply the appropriate set of guards with one declaration.

 ```typescript
 @@filename()